Systemcluster/kitoken/README.md

 ### Benchmarks

-Benchmarks were performed on a MacBook Pro M1 Max using each libraries Python bindings.
+Benchmarks were performed on a MacBook Pro M1 Max using each libraries Python bindings with [tokenizer-bench](https://github.com/Systemcluster/tokenizer-bench).

 #### Llama 2

-Llama 2 uses a SentencePiece-based tokenizer model and `CharPair` tokenization with `BytePair` fallback.
+Llama 2 uses a SentencePiece-based tokenizer model and `BytePair` tokenization in character mode with byte mode fallback.

 <img src="./benches/encode_llama2_time.svg" width="100%" alt="Encoding Benchmark, Llama 2, time in seconds, 1000 iterations"/>